MicrosoftDocs/hybrid/hybrid/app-solutions/pattern-ha-kubernetes.md

 ## Context and problem

-Many organizations are developing cloud-native solutions leveraging state-of-the-art services and technologies like Kubernetes.
+Many organizations are developing cloud-native solutions that leverage state-of-the-art services and technologies like Kubernetes.
 Although Azure provides datacenters in most regions of the world, sometimes there are edge use-cases and scenarios where business critical applications must run in a specific location.
 Considerations include:

 - Location sensitivity
 - Latency between the application and on-premises systems